 U.S. Attorney David L. Anderson confirmed in a statement that Ruiz has admitted to his crime.
 He used his work access to internal Yahoo systems to hack into approximately 6,000 Yahoo accounts.
 Many of which belong to young women, including his personal friends and work colleagues.

-Once, he has access to their Yahoo account, Ruiz would then hack into the users’ iCloud, DropBox, Gmail, Facebook messages, and other online accounts linked to the Yahoo account.
-He would actively seek for sexual images and videos.
+Once he has access to their Yahoo account, Ruiz would hack into the users’ iCloud, DropBox, Gmail, Facebook messages, and other online accounts linked to the Yahoo account.
+He would actively seek sexual images and videos.

 Soon Yahoo caught wind of what Ruiz was doing.
 However, he destroyed the computer and the hard drive he used to store the sexual content.
 The indictment was handed up in April of this year in U.S. District Court in San Jose.